Catsoft-Studios/MuZIP/README.md

 Information
 -----------

-All credit to Martí-Joan Nogué Coll - Catsoft-Studios 2011 More information about the code can be found at:
+All credit to Martí-Joan Nogué Coll - Catsoft-Studios 2011.
+More information about the code can be found at

 [catsoft-studios.com/projects][1]

 If you have any questions drop us a line by making use of the contact page.